 Key Practitioner Message

-A higher endorsement on metacognitive beliefs is associated with an increase in perfectionism in patients with EDs.
+A higher endorsement of metacognitive beliefs is associated with an increase in perfectionism in patients with EDs.

 A higher endorsement of repetitive negative thinking is associated with higher levels of perfectionism in patients with EDs.

 Dysfunctional metacognitive beliefs and repetitive negative thinking may be suitable therapeutic targets to reduce the levels of perfectionism among patients with EDs.